BenWolstencroft/home-assistant-addons/active-heating-manager-addon/DOCS.md

 ### Too responsive or not responsive enough
 - Adjust `polling_interval`: lower = more responsive, higher = less frequent checks
 - Recommended range: 60-300 seconds

+### MQTT connection issues
+- Ensure Mosquitto broker add-on is installed and running
+- Check MQTT credentials if authentication is enabled
+- Verify `mqtt_host` and `mqtt_port` settings
+- Look for "Connected to MQTT broker" message in logs
+- Without MQTT, entities will still work but won't have unique IDs for UI configuration

 ## Support